owulveryck/blog/content/post/a-philosopher-called-linda.md

 * _in(t)_ is used to get a tuple from the tuple space if the tuple matches the tuple t.
 In blocks until a matching tuples exists in the tuple space.
 * _rd(t)_ (read) is used to read a tuple from the tuple space if the tuple matches the tuple t.
 It does not remove it from the tuple space.
 * _out(t)_ puts a tuple in the tuple space
 * _eval(t)_ is a promise.
-It evaluates the function contained in a tuple t, immediatly returns and will place the result in the tuple space later.
+It evaluates the function contained in a tuple t, immediately returns and will place the result in the tuple space later.

 _Important_ A tuple can be __actual__ or __formal__.
 An actual tuple holds real values.
 Therefore the _in_ and _rd_ operations on an actual tuple succeed if every single value of the tuple matches.
 A formal tuple may holds "variables".
 Therefore the _in_ and _rd_ operations succeed if the real values match and if the type of the formal match the actual value.